BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+PATH:
-productid (?URL) - The ID of the product we wish to check.
+    productid - The ID of the product we wish to check.
 Must be a valid ID.
 ```
 **Response** : `TEMPLATE_HTML` or `404` if the productid is invalid.